Notes from optimizing a blog page.

 }

-But this would cause CLS after loading, so I added a fallback with the same height as the original component:
+But this would cause CLS once loaded, so I added a fallback matching the original component’s height:

 // dynamic-flow.tsx